UMGGW 66x8.5 [M8] GW / N38

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or very advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: